 - Time-Bound – The set objective should also state the end time period within which it should be achieved.

 Encourage Employee Participation in Objectives Setting

-Since MBO itself is the participatory management model, in this step, for the effectiveness of set objectives and best performance the participation of each level of employees in goal setting process is necessary.
+Since MBO itself is the participatory management model, in this step, for the effectiveness of set objectives and best performance the participation of each level of employees in the goal-setting process is necessary.

-Employees are invited to goal setting process, the matters are discussed collectively in order to make understood everyone why things are being done and asked to align their personal objectives too.
+Employees are invited to the goal-setting process, the matters are discussed collectively in order to make understood everyone why things are being done and asked to align their personal objectives too.
 The aim of this third step is to align employees’ personal goals with organizational goals.

 MBO believes that such a process increases the ownership of employees in organizational overall goals.
 Since employees’ opinions are valued, objectives are set including their personal objectives too, they feel motivated and contribute their best efforts.